Rediscovering Your Long-Lost Connections

 1. Get adventurous and start your search to find long-lost contacts in your life: Go into your closets, attics, or basements and dig through your memorabilia.
-Look for yearbooks, rolodexes, notebooks, diaries, photo albums, souvenirs, old greeting cards, weird keepsakes, and God knows what else lies in the dark recesses of your home.
+Look for yearbooks, Rolodexes, notebooks, diaries, photo albums, souvenirs, old greeting cards, weird keepsakes, and God knows what else that lies in the dark recesses of your home.

 2. It’s tedious, but go through your old email contacts.
 I found a treasure trove of AOL contacts from the late 1990s which yielded two lovely reconnections—even a job lead.

 3. Make a list of interesting and friendly people who supported you (or liked you) in the past.
 Who would you like to revisit by phone or online (or in person with social distancing)?
 We might start a lively conversation with that person by checking in on how he or she is braving the havoc of COVID.
 And then, hopefully, one topic leads to another and a great conversation ensues.

 4. Create social events around your favorite music, movies, or TV shows (and various binge-worthy pleasures) from the past.
 You might remember people who loved the very same stars from the 1980s or 1990s and would love to reminisce about those times with you.
 Reach out and let them know how much you appreciate their passions.
 Host a Facebook Watch Party or put together a playlist on Spotify, or a catchy video on TikTok just to create a conversation.
 Host a reunion through Zoom.

 5. Or, just pick up the phone and call someone.
 Keep it simple, honest, and say you are calling to check in.
 (As a baby boomer, I love a surprise call out of the blue.
 Boomers often welcome impromptu chats.)